guillermooo/sublime-undocs/source/extensibility/syntaxdefs.rst

 Remember that matched text is consumed and is excluded from the next match attempt.

-To finish off complex tab stops, we'll style place holders as strings.
+To finish off complex fields, we'll style place holders as strings.
 Since we've already matched all possible tokens inside a complex tab stop, we can safely tell Sublime Text to give any remaining text (``.``) a literal string scope.